Eriksen arrives in Milan ahead of Inter move

 His future has been one of the sagas of the transfer window, with Inter initially unable to agree a deal with Spurs despite the risk of Eriksen leaving for free at the end of the season.

-Spurs head coach Jose Mourinho admitted after the 1-1 FA Cup draw with Southampton on Saturday that the protracted nature of the talks had left him frustrated.
+Spurs manager Jose Mourinho admitted after the 1-1 FA Cup draw with Southampton that the protracted nature of the talks had left him frustrated.

-"It is not Tottenham's fault that on the 25th of January we are in the situation," he said.

 "Tottenham is the last one to blame for this situation, but to be on the 25th of January in a situation like this is not nice."

-Spurs also confirmed on Monday that Brandon Austin is to join Viborg on loan until the end of the season.
+Spurs also confirmed Brandon Austin is to join Viborg on loan until the end of the season.